 The Skeptics' Guide to the Universe has a podcast on the 90th anniversary of Sir Arthur Eddington's eclipse experiment that supposedly proved General Relativity was correct.
-While one discussant mentioned that the experiment had higher standard error than could have proved this, the next discussant said all measurement issues were addressed appropriately, and that claims Eddington engaged in fraud are pure myth.
+While one discussant mentioned that the experiment had higher standard error than could have proved this, the next discussant said all measurement issues were addressed appropriately and that claims Eddington engaged in fraud are pure myth.
 In the end, one discussant states, this is how real science is done: testing theories against reality.

-English physicist Arthur Eddington was a WorldWar I pacifist, and so had a predisposition to mend the rift between German and English academics.
+English physicist Arthur Eddington was a World War I pacifist and was predisposed to mend the rift between German and English academics.
 He made a trek to the island of Principe, off the coast of West Africa, one of the best locations for observing the eclipse.
-He used a series of complex calculations to extract the deflection estimate from the data and came up with an estimate of 1.6 arc-seconds.
+He used a series of complex calculations to extract the deflection estimate from the data and devised an estimated 1.6 arc-seconds.
 Data from two spots in Brazil from that same eclipse were 1.98 and 0.86, but Eddington threw out the 0.86 measurement.

-Eddington's method is held up as the epitome of science, and currently Wikipedia states "The myth that Eddington's results were fraudulent is a modern invention[citation needed]".
+Eddington's method is held up as the epitome of science, and currently, Wikipedia states, "The myth that Eddington's results were fraudulent is a modern invention[citation needed]."
 Indeed.

 6 comments: